jcbastosportela/PyKNyX/design/v2_knxd.rst

 --------------------------

 Running an entirely separate KNX protocol stack per device does not make sense.
-That does not scale. – assume that you want to monitor a building with 1000 devices.
-That will open 2000 sockets and create 5000 OS-level threads.
+That does not scale.

+Aassume that you want to monitor a building with 1000 devices.
+That will open 2000 sockets and create 5000 OS-level threads, half of which will wake up for each packet, only to decide that it's not for them.

 Thus, the "master" object in pknyx is no longer a device, but the ETS object.
 This is no longer a singleton, allowing you to run more than one ETS stack